kelloggm/paper-template/README.md

 ## Overleaf

-If you copy this template to Overleaf, then Overleaf will show you a PDF with broken citations.
-You can ignore this problem, but be sure to run `make` in this directory to generate a PDF with correct citations.
-Also be sure to look at the output of `make`, because Overleaf suppresses some errors.
+If you copy this template to Overleaf, we recommend that you also look at the output of `make`, because Overleaf suppresses some errors.

-To get citations within Overleaf, copy a snapshot of https://github.com/mernst/plume-bib to the plume-bib directory and remove "plume-bib" from `.gitignore`.
+If you copy this template to Overleaf, then Overleaf will by default show you a PDF with broken citations.
+You have two options:

-(You don't have to make any changes to the Makefile.)
+1. Ignore the problem when editing in Overleaf.
+Run `make` in this directory to generate a PDF with correct citations whenever needed.

-The disadvantage of making a copy is that you won't benefit from updates to plume-bib.
-The advantage is that you will see citations on Overleaf.
+2. Fix citations within Overleaf.
+Periodically run `make copy-plume-bib` and commit and push the changes, including any files in the `plume-bib` subdirectory.
+If you make changes within the `plume-bib` subdirectory, also submit a pull request to https://github.com/mernst/plume-bib .